Abrynos/ShoppingList/README.md

 Sadly I am too lazy to set everything up for the official app store.
 You can download an .apk file from the [releases page](https://github.com/Abrynos/ShoppingList/releases/latest).

 # Translation
 I am open to translating the app to any known language.
-You can find the original english strings [here](https://github.com/Abrynos/ShoppingList/blob/main/app/src/main/res/values/strings.xml) and can send a merge request translating them to any other language at any point in time.
-You can also open an issue and post your translations in there if you do not have any experience using git.
+There is several ways of submitting your translation to the project:
+- The easiest way is [crowdin](https://crowdin.com/project/abrynosshoppinglist).
+You can just input the strings into a graphical user interface and I will do the rest.
+Please open an issue if your preferred language is not available as an option.
+- The second possibility is to open a merge request adding the translated strings in source code directly